denoland/deno/docs/getting_started/debugging_your_code.md

 support the protocol (eg. VSCode).

-To activate debugging capabilities run Deno with the `--inspect` or `--inspect-brk` flags.
+To activate debugging capabilities run Deno with the `--inspect` or `--inspect-break` flags.

-The `--inspect` flag allows attaching the debugger at any point in time, while `--inspect-brk` will wait for the debugger to attach and will pause execution on the first line of code.
+The `--inspect` flag allows attaching the debugger at any point in time, while `--inspect-break` will wait for the debugger to attach and will pause execution on the first line of code.

 ### Chrome Devtools